LincaMarius/ISAP-1_Instruction_Set/README.md

 ### LDA instruction – Load the Accumulator
 Binary form:    0000 nnnn \
 Operation:      A ← [n] \
-Loads the numeric value from address n into the accumulator. \
+Loads the numeric value from Address n into the Accumulator. \
 Example: LDA 9h

 The timing diagram for the LDA instruction is as follows: \